-A 'Call' option is a financial contract that gives you as a buyer the right, but not the obligation, to buy a stock at a specified price at a particular time.
-Investors usually buy a 'Call' option when they hope that the underlying Stock / Index will rise.
+A 'Call' option is a financial contract that grants the buyer the right, but not the obligation, to purchase a stock at a specified price within a particular timeframe.
+Typically, investors acquire a 'Call' option when they anticipate a rise in the underlying stock/index.

-When they expect the underlying stock/index to fall, they do the opposite and sell or short a 'Call' option.
-This position offers a limited profit potential and the possibility of large losses on big advances in underlying prices.
-Although it is easy to execute, it is a risky strategy since you as the seller of the Call are exposed to unlimited risk.
+Conversely, when they anticipate a decline in the underlying stock/index, investors adopt the opposite approach by selling or shorting a 'Call' option.
+This position comes with a limited profit potential but exposes the seller to the possibility of significant losses in the event of substantial advances in underlying prices.
+While it is a straightforward strategy to execute, it carries inherent risks, especially for the seller of the Call, who is exposed to unlimited risk.

 Risk: Unlimited